Apply for a Community Garden Plot

-The growing season runs from March through October.
-Applications are due by March 14th to participate in the Spring season, by May (date TBD) for Summer and Fall -- orientations for new participants are held the weekend following these deadlines.
+We are currently accepting applications for plots at McGruder Community Garden and Wedgewood Urban Garden.
+Applications are due by March 14th to participate in the Spring season, and by May (date TBD) for Summer and Fall -- orientations for new participants are held the weekend following these deadlines.
+The growing season runs through October.

 Commitment: Garden participants are expected to attend a twice-monthly garden training or work day.
 McGruder meets Saturdays from 9-11 am, and Wedgewood meets Sundays from 1-3 pm.
 You'd be required to visit your plot at least 1 additional day each week (with a recommendation of 2-3 days).

 Fee: An annual plot fee of $15-$30 is required, depending on plot size (except McGruder, which is free of charge).
 This fee will go toward expenses of the community garden.

 Note: Submitting an application does not guarantee a plot.
 We give priority to individuals who 1) face economic, health, cultural, or social barriers to growing their own food; 2) do not otherwise have access to land, 3) are connected to the location of the garden (ex. living in the neighborhood, working nearby, or attending school locally); and 4) are committed to participating in the full growing season.

 Still have questions?
-If you're interested in participating but have questions, we encourage you to go ahead and fill out an application so our Community Garden Manager, Kia, can follow up with you.
-You may also reach out to Kia at firstname.lastname@example.org or (615) 460-0172 ext.
+We encourage you to go ahead and fill out an application so our Community Garden Manager, Kia, can follow up with you.
+You may also reach out to Kia at email@example.com or (615) 460-0172 ext.
 118.